GEOLYTIX/xyz/readme.md

 By default the framework is public with full access to all data sources defined in the environmental settings.

-By setting the LOGIN key in the environmental settings with a PostgreSQL connection string (plus a table name seperated by a | pipe) it is possible to restrict access.
+By setting the access key (PUBLIC or PRIVATE) in the environmental settings with a PostgreSQL connection string (plus a table name seperated by a | pipe) it is possible to restrict access.
 The access control list (ACL) table must be stored in a PostgreSQL database.

-*It is possible to set ADMIN instead of the LOGIN key with the same connection string.* Only admin routes are restricted if the admin key is set.
+If set to PRIVATE a login is required to open the application or access any endpoint.
+If set to public login is optional for routes which are not restricted for administrator.
 Admin routes are not available if no ACL is provided.
 Without the admin route all changes to the settings need to be done in the code repository or database.
-ADMIN is the prefered option for an open application which allows administrators to change the application settings through the application interface.

 An ACL must have following table schema: